-14 Fall Weekend Family Getaways Near NYC
+20+ Fall Weekend Family Getaways Near NYC

 Fall in the Northeast is a lovely time of year for a family getaway.
 The crisp air, fall colors, and outdoor activities are hard to resist for most kids (and grown-ups).
 While New Yorkers can experience some magic in our city's gorgeous parks, which can feel almost like a countryside retreat during a foliage walk, there's nothing like a weekend away to recharge fully.
-If you stayed close to home during the summer travel season, you're probably itching for fall travel weekend to immerse your family in seasonal fun.
+If you stayed close to home during the summer travel season, you're probably itching for a fall weekend getaway to immerse your family in seasonal fun.

 Sign up for our newsletters to get stories like this delivered to your inbox.

 1. The Roxbury – Roxbury, New York

 The Catskill Mountains offer outdoor fall options like biking, hiking, fishing, kayaking, and zip-lining, with phenomenal leaf-peeping to sweeten the deal.
 The Roxbury, a funky boutique motel where each room boasts a whimsical thematic design, is a far cry from the traditional, rustic Catskills mountain resort.
 There are 19 rooms, many with double beds or sofa beds, and nine spacious suites.
 The attention to detail will knock your socks off.
 Book "Genie's Bottle," inspired by the television show I Dream of Jeannie, and enjoy the spherical bathroom with its Japanese soaking tub.
 If you like red velvet, Miss Kitty's Saloon is for you.
 For the Trekkie that lurks in you, The Final Frontier is a nod to Star Trek.